 The timing of booking a wedding photographer will depend on several factors.
-First consider the time of year you’re getting married.
+First, consider the time of year you’re getting married.
 If your wedding will be during the summer months (June-August), on a holiday, or on another popular date, you may want to consider booking your photographer as early as 12 to 18 months in advance.
-If photography is very important to you, you will also want to book as early as possible even if your date does not fall into one of those busy periods.
+If photography is very important to you, you will also want to book as early as possible even if your date does not fall within one of those busy periods.
 If you’ve decided to have Kai-Photo for your wedding before you have booked your wedding venue, you can email us to confirm our availability before signing the contract with the venue.
 In any event, it's recommended to book your photographer at least 8-10 months in advance.

 How much photography time do I need?